Adishar93/adishar93/README.md

 ### Hi!
 I am Aditya Sharma [he/him],

-I'm a passionate software developer.
-I thrive on crafting high-performance and cost-effective solutions, leveraging my expertise in Java, Go, and microservices architectures.
+I'm a software developer that thrives on crafting high-performance and cost-effective solutions, leveraging my expertise in Java, Go, and microservices architectures.

 My expertise lies in backend development, particularly in Java and Go.
 I leverage these skills to design and implement efficient microservices architectures, optimizing resource utilization and inter-service communication.